-9. Significant events occurring after the reporting date
+8. Significant events occurring after the reporting date

-There are no significant events to report subsequent to the reporting date but prior to the date of this report that would have a material impact on the financial statements, other than Covid-19 matters which may delay some of the company's financing and exploration activities.
+The Company announced that it had completed a successful equity raise in March 2021 which resulted in \$934,833 being raised (before costs).
+There were no other significant events to report subsequent to the reporting date but prior to the date of this report which would have a material impact on the financial statements.

-10. Likely developments and expected results of operations
+9. Likely developments and expected results of operations